Cyberkingcr7/bnhbotto-md/README.md

 - You gotta know typescript to use it
 - Still in beta
 - if you wanna contribute then pull request

+## To do
+- still gotta add session , yt etc
+- thinking of making it mongo based
+- sure it shows qr
+- will add cmds